Update on 20 Feb, 2024

-Master of Finance and Control (MFC) is a 2 years course which is offered to students who have completed their graduation or taken its equivalent exam.
+MFC Course: Master of Finance and Control (MFC) is a 2 years course that is offered to students who have completed their graduation or taken its equivalent exam.
 It is a postgraduate financial service management course, which covers subjects like finance and accounting.
 The program also has a super-specialization which the candidates can take in the last semester.

-Candidates who have a bachelor degree in finance and control with minimum 50% marks are eligible to pursue this course.
-Degree must be obtained from a recognised university.
+Candidates who have a bachelor's degree in finance and control with a minimum of 50% marks are eligible to pursue this course.
+A degree must be obtained from a recognized university.
 There are several specializations available in different areas of finance such as Financial Management, Financial Services, International Finance, International Accounting, Investment Management, Project Appraisal, etc.

-Master of Finance and Control
+➜ Full-Form: Master of Finance and Control

-No age limit
+➜ Age: No age limit

-Subjects corresponding to postgraduate.
+➜ Subjects Required: Subjects corresponding to postgraduate.

-Rs 1 L per annum
+➜ Average Fees Incurred: Rs 1 L per annum

-M.Com (Finance), MBA (Financial Management), MBA (Finance), B.Com (Accounting & Finance) etc.
+➜ Similar Options of Study: M.Com (Finance), MBA (Financial Management), MBA (Finance), B.Com (Accounting & Finance), etc.

-Rs 7.94 L per annum
+➜ Average Salary Offered: Rs 7.94 L per annum

-MFC course is a two years course which deals with financial and money control.
-After completion of the course, several career opportunities are available in diverse sectors such as investment banking, equity research, wealth management, corporate treasuries, core banking and insurance, real estate and commodity markets, business and financial counseling, corporate finance, international finance, and merchant banking.
+MFC course is a two years course that deals with financial and money control.
+After completion of the course, several career opportunities are available in diverse sectors such as investment banking, equity research, wealth management, corporate treasuries, core banking, and insurance, real estate and commodity markets, business and financial counseling, and corporate finance, international finance, and merchant banking.